livehybrid/dashpub/template/PRODUCTION_FIXES.md

 - The fixes maintain backward compatibility with existing code
 - All JSX files now use proper React imports and transformations
-- Middleware is now pure JavaScript for better compatibility
+- Authentication is now handled client-side to avoid Edge Runtime issues
 - Babel configuration ensures proper JSX transformation in all environments
+- Added proper error handling for unknown endpoints and 404 pages